Get started with signed exchanges on Google Search

 Debug the Google SXG cache

-To determine whether SXG meets the cache requirements, query the Google SXG cache directly.
+To determine whether SXG meets the cache requirements, use the SXG Validator Chrome extension.

 For example, if the SXG URL is